rodcloutier/setupscripts/cslauncher/README.md

     source: C:\DevTools\sources

 # Packages definition, note that packages are downloaded only if used
-# id is the name of the pacakge, version is the complete version of the packages
+# id is the name of the package, version is the complete version of the packages
-# sourceId is the reposisotry used to get it
+# sourceId is the repository used to get it
 packages:
   - id: PortableGit
     version: "2.11.0.3-64-bit"